patcarrasco/eventapp/README.md

 * Redux

 ## Setup
-To run you'll need to create an app in firebase, as well as have a google cloud api key and ticketmaster api key.
+To run you'll need to create an app in firebase, as well as have a google maps api key and ticketmaster discovery api key.

 Clone and install front-end dependencies using yarn or npm:
 ```